cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 It's easy: just run `code .` to open the current folder so your project within vscode.

 Another use case, you wish to start the Windows Explorer program and navigate in your project's structure.
-Here too, It's possible, just run `explorer.exe .` to open it and load the current directory.
+Here too, it's possible, just run `explorer.exe .` to open it and load the current directory.
 See my "[Open your Linux folder in Windows Explorer](/blog/wsl-windows-explorer)" article to read more about this feature.

 ### Make it easy